Gypsy Cob Breed Standard

 The Gypsy Cob can be any colour.

-NOTE A Gypsy Cob is still a Gypsy Cob even if it has had its mane and/or leg hair/feathering removed.
+NOTE: A Gypsy Cob is still a Gypsy Cob even if it has had its mane and/or leg hair/feathering removed.

 HISTORY OF THE GYPSY COB

-Original Gypsy Cob (Traditional Gypsy Cob)
+Gypsy Cob

 Modern Gypsy Cob